-The inline pave train For the binder course, the contractor used a Super 2100-2 IP paver with a transfer module to move the surface course mix supplied by the feeder directly into the material hopper of the paver that was placing the surface course.
+For the binder course, the contractor used a Super 2100-2 IP paver with a transfer module to move the surface course mix supplied by the feeder directly into the material hopper of the paver that was placing the surface course.
 The transfer module had a heated conveyor to prevent the mix from sticking.

 The Super 1800-3i used to pave the surface course was an all-rounder with a wide range of applications.
 With a maximum pave width of 10m and a machine length of just 6m, it can handle motorway sites and trunk roads as easily as tight traffic roundabouts.
 For hot-on-hot paving, the Super 1800-3i was equipped with a water spraying attachment for the crawler tracks, as well as with a particularly large, insulated extra material hopper for 25tonnes of mix.